San7o/ledger-board/README.md

 More verbose explaination can be found in `kubernetes/README.md`

-Note: We are not using the database inside the local cluster, since It's much more stable do use a well known distributed DB probider.
+Note: We are not using a database inside the local cluster, since It's much more stable to use a well known distributed DB provider.
 The connection to the DB shall be made to the provider.
 So far, I didn't set up any online instance so the kubernetes cluster won't be able to connect to the DB.